Support a Low-Middle Resourced Country Neonatal Nurse

 Sri Mahawati (Maha) Ddb, Nursing Unit Head of the Neonatal Nursery at the Prof. Dr. I.G.N.G.
 Ngoerah Hospital (previously known as the Sanglah Hospital), Denpasar, Indonesia.
 ACNN long-time member NNP Miriam Long has been visiting the hospital and collaborating with Maha and the team since 2018.
 Maha will be a part of the Low-Middle Resources Country plenary session at COINN 2026.

-If you’d like to contribute, please click HERE to donate.
+Our fundraising continues.
 Every contribution counts and brings us closer to building a stronger, more connected community of neonatal professionals.

 Thank you to all who have generously supported to date!